revk/login/README.md

 `password` suggests a random password.
 There are arguments for length, entropy, etc, but these are usually set by `menuconfig`.

-`weblink` lets you make a link to send in an email, and check the link later within a defined time frame - used for registering user or forgotten password, etc. See `--help` for more.
+`weblink` lets you make a link to send in an email, and check the link later within a defined time frame - used for registering user or forgotten password, etc. See `--help` for more. `weblink --make=*value*` creates a code to email to a user. `weblink --check` checks the code and if value outputs the *value* only if the link is valid and within required number of hours.
+Typically *value* is a user ID or email address. `dologin --force` can be used to force a login for a session.
+You can use this logic for new users and password change requests...

 ## Passwords